 Business Affairs for The University of Texas System or any other authorized representative of the Board and must be cancelable by BOARD on no more than 90 days written notice.
-Except for any indemnity provisions, such Service Agreements are hereby null and void upon the termination of this Agreement as provided in Section XIII.
+Such Service Agreements are hereby null and void upon the termination of this Agreement as provided in Section XIII.